MENU

 Private Time, Public Transport: Reading, Writing, and Lauren Elkin’s No.91/92

-By Jack Petersen
+By Georia Petersen

 A mechanical flaneur, the bus provides a windowed eye for the contained organism of the city.
 Original art by Mahaut Marin-Price